wilsonify/wilsonify.github.io/content/recipes/SPICED CHICKPEA WRAPS WITH TAHINI DRESSING186.md

 lemon juice mixture over them and stir.
 Let that    evaporate for about 30 seconds and then add all the spices.
 Stir and let them all fry together for another 30 seconds and then turn off the heat.
-3 Serve these spiced sons of bitches in a wrap with some spinach leaves and thinly sliced carrot and cucumber sticks.
+3 Serve these spiced sons of   in a wrap with some spinach leaves and thinly sliced carrot and cucumber sticks.
 Drizzle some dressing over it and wrap that    up.

 # modifications